-We’ve all been there.
-A dead iPad battery means a dead iPad and that beautiful, sleek slab of precision-crafted glass and metal suddenly becomes a bulky paperweight.
+A dead iPad battery means a dead iPad and that beautiful slab of precision-crafted glass and metal is suddenly a paperweight.
 Of course, you don’t need to throw it out because there are lots of options.
-You could pay to get the battery replaced or sell it online to a reliable company like us.
+You could pay to get the battery replaced or use our iPad trade in service to sell it.

 But you’re not there yet.

-You can stop your iPad from getting hot and save yourself a lot of headache (and money).
+You can stop your iPad from getting hot and save yourself a lot of and money.
 First, you’ll need to understand why your iPad is getting hot.
 Once you know why you can learn how to fix it.
-But most importantly, you’ll also learn what not to do when your iPad overheats.
+Most importantly, you’ll also learn what not to do when your iPad overheats.

 Why Is Your iPad Getting Hot?